Jean-Baptiste-Lasselle/the-traefik-experiment/README.md

 Well now we know how to SHA-512 hash our passord. unfortunaltely, sha512sum utility did not use a SALT.
 To exactly understand how is the salt used, and what it is, we will have to go trhough the whole authentication process once more.

-A few paragraphs above, I desribed the process as such (replace Traefik by any software below, If you like) :
+A few paragraphs above, I desribed an authentication processinvolving HASHed paswords, but no such thing as a SALT.
+A proper process taking in account SALT, will work as such (replace Traefik by any software name, below, If you like) :
 * I am Adminsitrator of our Traefik instance, ad I want to create a new user, for a customer.
 * I login into Traefik, go to the Admin panel, section "Manage users".
 * I click the "add new user" button